AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/acsd-56760-admin-user-is-restricted-to-a-specific-website-and-is-unable-to-sort-or-add-new-products.md

 ## Issue

-The Admin user that is restricted to a specific website cannot sort or add new products inside a category in case the web store has it's own root category.
+The Admin user that is restricted to a specific website and is unable to sort or add new products inside a category in case the web store has it's own root category.

 <u>Steps to reproduce</u>: